-So if you are the one who is confused whether to pursue engineering (JEE) or medicine (NEET), this post tries to help you in choosing a suitable career option.
+If you are the one who is confused whether to pursue engineering (IIT JEE) or medical (NEET), this post tries to help you in choosing a better career option.

 First, let’s talk about Engineering.